mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SteeringSystem.md

 ### Specifications & Constraints
 - Must measure angle of rotation of the steering wheel
 - Must use the Nissan Leaf OEM steering wheel as the input
-- Angle Shall be no more than 960 degrees to the left and right (2 and 2/3 rotations)
+- Angle shall be no more than 960 degrees from the left boundary to the right boundary (2 and 2/3 rotations)
 - Error of the angle must be within 1% of the true steering angle
+- Must not lose steering position when power is cycled
+- System must be small enough to fit in the area of the vehicle without interfering with the driver or other subsytems

 The simulation requires an input for the steering angle of the vehicle.
 In the Nissan Leaf, the steering is limited to 2 and 2/3 rotations from the center point to each clockwise and counter-clockwise direction.